-Since Snapchat led the stories function (read:craze) a few years ago.
-Most other social platforms have followed suit.
-And Twitter has finally caught up.
+Since Snapchat led the stories function (read:craze) a few years ago, most other social platforms have followed suit.
+Now Twitter has finally caught up.
 While it hasn’t gone ‘full stories’ like Instagram or Snapchat they have rolled out a new camera tool which allows users to capture stories-like vertical images.
 With the ability to add overlays and searchable elements, there’s no doubt it’s only a matter of time before they incorporate more visual content options in the future.

 See it?
 Tweet it!
 Our updated camera is just a swipe away, so you get the shot fast.
 Rolling out to all of you over the next few days. pic.twitter.com/moOEFO2nQq